Javascript is not enabled.

 If you think your mail has been stolen

-1. Report suspected mail losses to the USPIS, which uses such reports to identify problem areas and where to focus crime investigations, at uspis.gov/report, or by calling 877-876-2455.
-The agency is offering a $10,000 reward for information and services leading to the arrest and conviction of persons responsible for “theft, possession, destruction or obstruction of mail.”
+1. Report suspected mail losses to the USPIS, which uses such reports to identify problem areas and where to focus crime investigations, at uspis.gov/report or by calling 877-876-2455.

 2. Notify your bank.
-If you’re a victim of check fraud, “you’re usually not held responsible,” says Solomon.
+If you’re a victim of check fraud, “you’re usually not held responsible,” Solomon says.
 “Most of your financial institutions will make you whole.”

 Ana Warner would agree on the inconvenience factor.
 Her attempt to recoup her $1,000 turned into a monthslong ordeal.
 She started by reporting the theft to the manager at her bank’s local branch, who told her, “It’s not our fault.
 You signed the check.”
 She then reached out to Wells Fargo, the bank that issued her credit card, the Better Business Bureau, the Federal Communications Commission — anyone she thought might help.
 “You have no idea how many letters I wrote,” she says.